 From 1910 into the early 1920s, Lanfair Valley experienced a boom of sorts with at least 600 homesteading applications recorded.
 Some of the earliest to file were black families—six were known to have applied in 1910 according to Dennis Casebier of the Mojave Desert Heritage and Cultural Association (MDHCA).
 Casebier is responsible for bringing this forgotten homesteading history to light through his extensive research, oral histories and publications documenting the history and culture of the eastern Mojave region.

-As recorded by Casebier, Richard Welsey Hodnett looked back at his family’s tenure in the valley as a happy time.
+In another Casebier interview, Richard Welsey Hodnett reminisced that his family’s tenure in the Lanfair Valley as a joyful period.
 When asked about racism, he simply commented that he was too small to remember.

 “It rained a lot in Lanfair in those years and in the spring, as far as you could see was beautiful golden poppies all over the valley.
 It was beautiful, a few other different wildflowers in the mix, but the predominant flowers were golden yellow poppies… [My father] liked farming and getting all that land up there for homesteading it.
 He just got carried away and got excited and went up there and everyone is thrilled with that country…”

-Kagan, Paul.
-New World Utopias: A Photographic History of the Search for Community.
-New York: Penguin Books (1975): 119.
-Print.
+Paul Kagan, New World Utopias: A Photographic History of the Search for Community (New York: Penguin Books, 1975), 119.

-Shor, Francis Robert.
-“From Socialist Colony to Socialist City: The Llano del Rio Utopian Experiment in California.”
-Utopianism and Radicalism in a Reforming America, 1888-1918.
-Santa Barbara: Praeger (1997): 169.
-Print.
+Francis Robert Shor, “From Socialist Colony to Socialist City: The Llano del Rio Utopian Experiment in California,” Utopianism and Radicalism in a Reforming America, 1888–1918 (Santa Barbara: Praeger, 1997), 169.

-Casebier, Dennis.
-“Black Homesteaders in Lanfair Valley.”
-Park News & Guide: Mojave National Preserve, National Park Service, Issue 22 (Fall 2012): 1.
-Print.
+Dennis Casebier, “Black Homesteaders in Lanfair Valley,” Park News & Guide: Mojave National Preserve, National Park Service, 22 (Fall 2012): 1.

-Richard Welsey Hodnett oral history conducted by Dennis Casebier at MDHCA, Aug.
-18, 2000.
+Richard Welsey Hodnett, oral history conducted by Dennis Casebier at Mojave Desert Heritage and Cultural Association, August 18, 2000.

 Photos were sourced from “Double Look at Utopia: The Llano del Rio Colony,” Aldous Huxley and Paul Kagan (authors), California Historical Quarterly, Vol. 51, No. 2 (Summer 1972), 117-154.